Tulane Home Tulane Home

 Alumnae Awards

-Newcomb Alumnae Association bestows three awards to Newcomb alumnae each year at Under the Oaks.
+Newcomb Alumnae Association bestows four awards to Newcomb alumnae each year at Homecoming.
 Award winners have represented Newcomb with distinction since their graduation.

 Nominate an Alumna for a Newcomb Award

-The Newcomb Alumnae Association Awards are presented annually at the Under the Oaks celebration in May:
+The Newcomb Alumnae Association Awards are presented annually at the NAA Annual Meeting and Homecoming celebration in the Fall:

 • Outstanding Alumna - The recipient of this award must reflect Newcomb’s tradition of excellence and should exhibit prominence in a business or professional field and in her contributions to the well being of national, state, or community life.
 The recipient’s accomplishments and contributions should have been sustained over a long period of time.
 Optimally, the recipient should have achieved some measure of recognition on the national or international level.